Restless Leg Syndrome Treatment Options in NJ

-Performance Rehab In New Jersey Offers RLS Relief
+Performance Rehab In New Jersey Offers Restless Leg Syndrome Relief

 The treatment of RLS will vary depending on the cause and severity of the condition.
 For mild cases, lifestyle modifications including dietary changes as noted above in conjunction with regular moderate exercise, hot baths and leg massages have been proven to help reduce symptoms.
 Historically, more severe cases that involve diabetic or peripheral neuropathy are treated with variety of medications, including central nervous system depressants (benzodiazepines), opioids and anticonvulsants.
 Requip is the most common medication prescribed for RLS; however, no one medication is effective for everyone and many medications lose their therapeutic effects over time.
 Risk of addiction as well as dizziness, nausea, and sleepiness are among some of the side effects noted.

 Due to the lack of conservative treatment options for moderate to severe RLS, Performance Rehabilitation and Regenerative Medicine in Watchung NJ has invested in state-of-the art technology called MicroVas Therapy.
 Performance Rehabilitation and Regenerative Medicine has utilized MicroVas treatment as a conservative non-invasive treatment option for diabetic, peripheral and post-chemotherapy neuropathy with excellent results for several years.